xieyuheng/inner/persons/john-conway/geometry-and-the-imagination.md

 ---
-title: geometry and the imagination
+title: Geometry and The Imagination
 author: john conway
 year: 1991
 ---